We know that certain foods can both make Hashimoto’s worse while others can potentially improve thyroid function and antibody levels.

 These patients often react negatively with a ‘storm’ of negative symptoms, an abrupt increase in serum antibody levels, and a negative change to their thyroid function lab tests.

-It's not clear what is causing this reaction, but it's been suspected by me (and by other physicians) that this type of reaction may be related to immune system response to the animal-derived medication.
+It’s not clear what is causing this reaction, but it’s been suspected by me (and by other physicians) that this type of reaction may be related to the immune system’s response to animal-derived medication.

 So it’s hard to say with any degree of certainty whether there is a correlation between negative reactions to NDT and 5 Neu Gc levels.

 As always, I will be following the research as it comes out to determine if there is something more to it but at this point, I don’t believe that we can make any definitive claims or suggestions.